-The name Sudoku or more correctly 数独 comes from Japan and consists of the Japanese characters Su (meaning ‘number’) and Doku (meaning ‘single’) but it was not invented in Japan.
+The name Sudoku or more correctly 数独 comes from Japan and consists of the Japanese characters Su (meaning ‘number’) and Doku (meaning ‘single’).
+But oddly enough, this game came not from Japan.

 The idea of Sudoku puzzles expands the principle of the magic square.
 This is a square grid n x n filled with distinct positive integers in the range 1 .. n^2 such that each cell contains a different integer and the sum of the integers in each row, column and diagonal is equal.